Berdir/tmgmt/README.txt

                 'needs review' to 'accepted'.
 Finished        The job has been accepted and the translated node was created

-A job deleted from the list is not visible any more.
-You can choose to purge jobs automatically from the list after a defined time span in the settings.

-The project also provides overviews for the node and entity sources that allow to translate multiple pieces of content in a single job and see the current translation status for your site content.
+The project also provides overviews for the supported sources that allow to translate multiple pieces of content (job items) in a single job and see the current translation status for your site content.

 Getting started
 ------------------